 After relocating to Melbourne I didn’t want to repeat my mistake of staying mostly in the city and not seeing much around, which was the case when we lived in Brisbane for over 4 years.
 It took only 3 weeks to make myself feel settled in the apartment, familiar with my neighbourhood and itching for adventures.
-It wasn’t too hard to pick our first road trip direction: Great Ocean Road.
+It wasn’t too hard to pick our first road trip from Melbourne: the Great Ocean Road.

 The Great Ocean Road was on my Must See list since we came to Australia.
-I envied all my Couchsurfing guests telling me about it and was anxious to finally go and see it myself.
-And while I would really love to do it over a week.
-Go slowly, stop many times on the way, see a couple of spectacular sunsets and sunrises and go for more walks, my first encounter had to fit in one weekend.
+I envied all my Couchsurfing guests telling me about it and I couldn’t wait to finally go and see it myself.
+Ideally, I would really love to do it over a week.
+Go slowly, stop many times on the way, see a couple of spectacular sunsets and sunrises and go for more walks.
+Unfortunately, my first encounter had to fit in one weekend.

 Day 1 – drive from Melbourne to Warrnambool (the entire length of the Great Ocean Road)

 It was great to stop for a moment, sit on the ground and soak up the incredible sights.

 The goal of our first day was to drive the entire length of the GOR and to get to Warrnambool before 6pm as we had 7pm dinner reservation and needed to shower and rest after all day on the road.
-Thanks to that, we’ve skipped some of the lookouts and ended up doing only Mait’s Rest (30min rainforest loop), 12 Apostles (that’s something I don’t think I’ll do again, it was way too crowded, but is definitely worth seeing) and The Arch (which wasn’t any less pretty than 12 Apostles and being less famous meant less people).
+Thanks to that, we’ve skipped some of the lookouts and ended up doing only Mait’s Rest (30min rainforest loop), 12 Apostles (that’s something I don’t think I’ll do again, it was way too crowded, but is definitely worth seeing once) and The Arch (which wasn’t any less pretty than 12 Apostles and being less famous meant less people).

 35 Banyan Street, Warrnambool